 TGah Editor: Change the paragraph below as follows (#5198):

-The Store A3 subfield is set to 1 to request the intended receiver of the Header Compression request to store the A3 field.
+The Store A3 subfield is set to 1 in the Header Compression request to request the intended receiver of the frame to store the A3 field.
 It is set to 1 in the Header Compression response to confirm storing of the A3 field.
 Otherwise, it is set to 0 to indicate either no storage request or unsuccessful storage response of the A3 field.